JeyDotC/Hirudo/src/README.md

 Welcome to the *src* folder, here go your applications.

-In Hirudo, an *application* is just a folder with two folders inside:
+In Hirudo, an *application* is just a folder with three folders inside:

+* An *assets* folder to place your assets, such as javascripts, css and Master templates.

 * A *Models* folder where the entities, data access, components and all the things expected to be in the model layer of an MVC architecture are stored.